luojia65/microfft-rs/README.md

 is currently 1024, although this limit can easily be increased in the future as necessary.

+### `f64` Support

+This library currently only supports single-precision floating-point inputs.
+Similarly to the FFT size limit, this is a restriction that might be lifted in the future, should the need arise.

 ## License

 This project is licensed under the MIT license ([LICENSE](LICENSE) or